Vintageinfo – All About Vintage Lighting

 Paavo Tynell

 Paavo Tynell was born on 25 January 1890 in Helsinki, Finland.
-He started his career as a tinsmith and later as a blacksmith specialising on metal finishes.
-He qualified as a master craftsman in 1913.
+He began his career as a tinsmith and metalworker and graduated as a master craftsman in 1913.
+He studied at the Central School of Applied Arts in Helsinki, where he later also taught metalwork for several years.

 Helena Tynell